Signs of Anxiety in Children by Age: What to Look For

 What Can Parents Do About Childhood Anxiety at Every Age?

-Regardless of your child's age, certain strategies are universally helpful.
-Research consistently shows that parental warmth combined with gentle encouragement to face fears—rather than avoiding them—is one of the most protective factors against childhood anxiety (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry,DOI: 10.1016/j.jaac.2019.02.014).
+No matter your child's age, some strategies help across the board.
+Research consistently shows that your warmth combined with gentle encouragement to face fears—rather than avoiding them—is one of the most powerful things you can do for an anxious child (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry,DOI: 10.1016/j.jaac.2019.02.014).

 Validate before you fix